jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

             end
         end

-        -- Note -- use the nullability
+        -- Note -- using the nullability
         -- of the subalternative is not very useful, -- even as a clue, because the subalternative -- may be nullable because min=0, or